 Chaired a panel, arranged by the forum TC Psychology, Psychoanalysis, and Literature, at this year's MLA (in Austin, Texas) titled "Heidegger and Lacan."

 Richardson gave several invited presentations over the past few weeks: "Memory, Imagination, and Jane Austen" as part of the interdisciplinary Perspectives on Memory Conference, University of Virginia, March 24-25; "Cruel Empathy: The Shocking Case of Beatrice Cenci," a lecture to the Columbia Society of Fellows in the Humanities on April 13; and "Alpine Orientalism in Byron's *Manfred*" as part of the Lord Byron's *Manfred* Symposium at NYU, April 21, 2017.

 Richardson was invited to Neuchatel, Switzerland, to serve as external examiner in the doctoral defense of Markus Iseli, "The New Romantic Unconscious: Thomas De Quincey and Cognitive Science," at the University of Neuchatel.

-Richardson gave an invited lecture, "Sympathy Theory in the Long Eighteenth Century: A Neural Perspective," at the Huntlingon Library conference, "Aesthetic Englightenments: Cultures of Natural Knowledge."
+Richardson gave an invited lecture, "Sympathy Theory in the Long Eighteenth Century: A Neural Perspective," at the Huntlingon Library conference, "Aesthetic Enlightenments: Cultures of Natural Knowledge."

 "Reimagining the Romantic Imagination," European Romantic Review 24.4 (August 2013).
 This essay also serves to introduce a special "cluster" of related essays on imagination in the Romantic era that Alan guest-edited.